AkhilaRose/SeleniumTesting/README.md

 Implemented Plain Page Object Model.

 Added Extent Reporting in addition to the TestNG inbuild Reports.
-Report will be generated with timestamp in TestReport folder.
+Report will be generated with timestamp in TestReport folder with screenshot in case of failed test cases.

 Given support to chrome, firefox, edge.